ayrna/orca-python/README.md

 	"cv_metric": "mae"
 }
 ```

-*note that all the keys (variable names) must be strings, while all dictionaries are separated by commas.*
+*note that all the keys (variable names) must be strings, while all pair: value elements are separated by commas.*

+- **`basedir`**: folder containing all dataset subfolders, it doesn't allow more than one.
+-

+Most os this variables do have default values (specified in [Config.py](https://github.com/i22bomui/orca-python/blob/master/Config.py)), but "basedir" and "datasets" must always be written for the experiment to be run.

+### configurations

+this dictionary will contain, at the same time, one dictionary for each configuration to try over the datasets during the experiment.
+This is, a classifier with some specific hyper-parameters to tune.
+(Keep in mind, that if two or more configurations share the same name, the later ones will be omitted)

 This example can be found in [Configurations/full_functionality_test.json](https://github.com/i22bomui/orca-python/blob/master/Configurations/full_functionality_test.json).